 Businesses rely on the information they collect to provide goods and services to their customers, and to drive important business-related decisions.

-They also need to store a ton of documentation, including employee records, financial records, and contracts, many of which must to be kept on file for an extended period of time in order to comply with state and federal regulations.
+They also need to store a ton of documentation, including employee records, financial records, and contracts, many of which must to be kept on file for an extended period of time in order to comply with federal and state records retention guidelines.

 This creates a never ending avalanche of data businesses need to manage.